dsh0005/ssstatus-rs/README.md

     - I could set stdout as nonblocking before starting Tokio.
 That might work.
 It'd mess up anything that isn't expecting it, but our stdout needs to be tightly controlled anyways.
+    - Nope!
+Tokio _still_ offloads to a worker thread for writes to stdout, but now the worker thread dies if it gets EAGAIN!
+    - I could still do something like get a `BorrowedFd` of stdout and do my output with that, but that's a lot of work.
 - We set timerslack to a reasonable value of 7.5 ms. We should really consider querying sway to see if we can figure out a better guess.